![]() |

 running forward and backward at the same time.
 He felt the earth under his feet

-said another.
-“They have uprooted the temple standing in middle and pushed it
+even settled that yet,” said another.
+“They have uprooted the temple standing

-in.
-All seem to be a fantasy”
+in the middle and pushed it in.
+All seem to be a fantasy.”

 “Foreigners have funded this project.
-But even that money
+But even that money was

-even to stand.
+to stand.
 They are going to remotely inaugurate this bridge tomorrow.”

-Hearing this conversation, Subramani was unduly confused
+Hearing this conversation, Subramani was unduly confused, and

 kept the empty tea glass on the table and left the place.

-Subramani’s legs dragged him to the bridge, possibly out
+Subramani’s legs dragged him to the bridge, possibly out of

-of reflex.
+reflex.
 The entry point of the bridge had been closed with some empty oil

 barrels and thick wooden poles so as to stop the vehicles from entering the